emelex-ai/BRIDGE/README.md

 # Unit Tests

 2023-10-01
-Test new run with d_model=128 and d_model=64  (output files shoudl be different).
-Run in test mode 5 epochs.
+Test new run with d_model=128 and d_model=64  (output files should be different).
+Run in test mode for 5 epochs.

 ----------------------------------------------------------------------
 Config file parameters: